zcking/minecraft-aws/README.md

 This project is my implementation of the following guide, but with the infrastructure code written and managed using Hashicorp Terraform:  https://github.com/doctorray117/minecraft-ondemand

+> **Key Difference!** I modified the original architecture slightly for security reasons.
+> Instead of having the server startup be triggered by a DNS query, I have set up
+> Amazon Simple Email Service (SES) to be able to receive mail using a domain name
+> registered with Amazon Route53.
+>
+> This project will automatically create the `MX` DNS record and SES setup.
+To start your
+> Minecraft server, simply send an email, any email, to `minecraft-start@<yourdomain>.com`.
+>
+> You can customize this address in the [./terraform/minecraft/ses.tf](./terraform/minecraft/ses.tf)
+> file, or even modify the Python lambda function to look for a passphrase in the email body!

 ## Quick Start

 Make sure you have installed Terraform 1.x or above.